icligo/documentation/docs/cards.md

 ### **1. Transactions with `amount >= 20`**

-Use the test cards based on the card type:

 | **Selected Method** | **Test Card Number** |
 |-------------------------|----------------------|
 | Visa                    | 4147 4630 1111 0133	  |